Both chartered and management accountancy require the following broad range of competencies and skills:

 Internet-based research provides access to the same information marketing information that all candidates can access.
 Plan to go beyond this be meeting the firms and talking with their graduate recruits.
 Use these conversations to learn about what the work is like and why graduates find it interesting and worthwhile.
 You should also try to understand what makes each firm distinctive, including their work culture so that your application can begin to project how your personality, working style and attitudes are likely to be a good ‘fit’ for that firm.

 Expect to meet firms and their representative early in Oxford's Michaelmas term, when companies visit their target UK universities to promote themselves and their graduate opportunities (the annual 'Milkround').
 In addition to participating in our career fairs the larger employers will run their own events.
 Students should plan to:

-- Attend the annual Oxford Career Fair, Finance Fair (both in 1st Week Michaelmas term) and Jobs for Mathematicians (in 3rd Week): all online in October 2021.
+- Attend the annual Oxford Career Fair, Finance Fair (both in 0th Week Michaelmas term) and Jobs for Mathematicians (in 6th Week): all in person in 2022.